JonasRafn/Block2-Week39/README.md

 # Block2-Week39

-This repository holds all the exercises for this weeks studypointexercises.
+This repository holds all the exercises for week 39 studypointexercises.